The Foundations

 People Also Ask

-Some of The Foundations's most popular tracks include Build Me up Buttercup, Build Me Up Buttercup - Mono, Build Me Up Buttercup (Mono), Build Me Up Buttercup (Re-Recorded), Baby Now That I've Found You.
-Listen to these songs and discover more from their extensive catalog.
+The Foundations' most-played tracks include Build Me up Buttercup, Build Me Up Buttercup - Mono, Build Me Up Buttercup (Mono), Build Me Up Buttercup (Re-Recorded), Baby Now That I've Found You.
+Listen to these songs and explore more from their catalog on this page.

 The Foundations were a British soul band, active from 1967 to 1970.
-The evolved out of a group called [url=https://en.wikipedia.org/wiki/The_Ramong_Sound]The Ramong Sound aka The Ramongs which was hea...
+The evolved out of a group called [url=https://en.wikipedia.org/wiki/The_Ramong_Sound]The Ramong Sound aka The Ramongs which was headed by Raymond Morrison.
+They were an eight man mu...
 Read the full biography on this page.

-You can find The Foundations vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find The Foundations vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Join the community